livechat/chat-window-android/README.md

 ### File sharing

-To provide your users capablity to send files, you need to set `ChatWindowEventsListener` on your `ChatWindowView`.
+To provide your users capability to send files, you need to set `ChatWindowEventsListener` on your `ChatWindowView`.

 Your listener should override `onStartFilePickerActivity` method and start activity for result with provided intent and request code.